Connor-GH/fetchme/README.md

 # fetchme
-Rewrite of fetchme-bash in C. Similiar to neofetch.
+Rewrite of fetchme-bash in C99.
+Similiar to neofetch, but in C, so it should be able to do more.
 <img src="https://user-images.githubusercontent.com/72793802/177895040-738fffa7-4ce1-4a70-b3e1-e6413702f2b6.png" align="right">

 download with: